sequenceiq/slider/src/site/md/building.md

 # Notes

+## Groovy

 Hoya uses Groovy 2.x as its language for writing tests -for better assertions and easier handling of lists and closures.
 Although the first prototype used Groovy on the production source, this has been dropped in favor of a Java-only codebase.

-We do still push up `groovyall.jar` to the classpath of the HoyaAM.
+## Maven utils

+Here are some handy aliases to make maven easier

+    alias mci='mvn clean install -DskipTests'
+    alias mi='mvn install -DskipTests'
+    alias mvct='mvn clean test'
+    alias mvnsite='mvn site:site -Dmaven.javadoc.skip=true'
+    alias mvt='mvn test'

+### dumping the dependencies

+    mvn dependency:tree

+Have a look at this after adding an JAR to the classpath to look out for spurious dependency pickup.
+There's a lot of inconsistencies between Hadoop, HBase and Accumulo to watch out for